knime/knime-python/org.knime.python3.nodes/documentation.md

 └── README.md
 ```

-### Tutorial 1: Writing your first Python node extension from scratch
+### Tutorial 1: Writing your first Python node from scratch

 This is a quickstart guide that will walk you through the essential steps of writing and running your first Python Node Extension.
 We will use `tutorial_extension` as the basis.
 The steps of the tutorial requiring modification of the Python code in `my_extension.py` have corresponding comments in the file, for convenience.

 For an extensive overview of the full API, please refer to the [Defining a KNIME Node in Python: Full API](#defining-a-knime-node-in-python-full-api) section, as well as our [Read the Docs page](https://knime-python.readthedocs.io/en/latest/content/content.html#python-extension-development).

-1. Install the KNIME Analytics Platform (KAP) version 4.6.0 or higher, or a Nightly version (if Nightly before the release of 4.6.0, use the master update site.
+1. Install the KNIME Analytics Platform version 4.6.0 or higher, or a Nightly version (if Nightly before the release of 4.6.0, use the master update site.
 See [here](https://knime-com.atlassian.net/wiki/spaces/SPECS/pages/1369407489/How+to+find+download+install+update+and+use+KNIME+Nightly+Builds+for+Verification.) for help with Nightlies and update sites.)

 2. Go to _File_ -> _Install KNIME Extensions…_, enter "Python" in the search field, and look for `KNIME Python Node Development Extension (Labs)`.
 Alternatively you can manually navigate to the `KNIME Labs Extensions` category and find the extension there.
 Select it and proceed with installation.

 3. The `tutorial_extension` will be your new extension.
 Familiarise yourself with the files contained in that folder, in particular:
     - `knime.yml`, which contains important metadata about your extension.
     - `my_extension.py`, which contains Python definitions of the nodes of your extension.
-    - `config.yml`, just outside of the folder, contains information that binds your extension and the corresponding `conda`/Python environment with KAP.
+    - `config.yml`, just outside of the folder, contains information that binds your extension and the corresponding `conda`/Python environment with KNIME Analytics Platform.

 4. Create a `conda`/Python environment containing the [`knime-python-base`](https://anaconda.org/knime/knime-python-base) metapackage, together with the node development API [`knime-extension`](https://anaconda.org/knime/knime-extension), and [`packaging`](https://anaconda.org/anaconda/packaging).
 If you are using `conda`, you can create the environment by running the following command in your terminal (macOS/Linux) or Anaconda Prompt (Windows):